Thin accretion disk signatures in hybrid metric-Palatini gravity: Properties of thin accretion discs

 \subsubsection{Temperature.}

 Temperature is related to energy flux through Stefan-Boltzmann equation.
 As in the case without potential, all conclusions that are true for the energy flux are also true for the effective temperature.
+All results for the temperarure in the case with potential are represented in Fig. \ref{fig:TV1}, \ref{fig:TV3}, \ref{fig:TV4}.